Carter-Askelson/Data-Entry-Program/README.md

      [ENTER]

-   3:Replace Deeds with new Excel File in Deed Program Folder Important!!!
+   3:Replace Deeds with new Excel File in Deed Program Folder
-   Deed_Program will only work if the folder that its in is on the Desktop

    4:Run Deed_Program with Python 3.X (right click Deed_Program and open with Python 3.9 or newer version.
    Deed_Program will only update last worksheet and if the worksheet has less than 300 Deed names to collect.